milonmaze/privacy-terms-observatory/protonmail.com/privacy-policy.md

 2.11 Proton Scribe: Proton Scribe is a feature that allows you to use our self-developed writing assistant to help you compose your messages or documents.
 By default, this feature operates locally on your device.
 You also have the possibility to have it operate server side, in which case only the minimal data necessary to make our service function will be shared with the servers.
 No log, account data or content data will be stored on our servers.
 Proton Scribe does not use content data or any of your data to train its models.

+2.12 Dark Web Monitor: Dark Web Monitor is an opt-in feature that scans hidden parts of the internet for breached or stolen personal data in relation with your Account.
+When you activate this feature, our systems will scan data associated with your Account (such as email addresses, usernames, phone numbers) against our own threat intelligence datasets and inform you of any detection.
+No user data is ever shared with third parties in that process.

-2.12 Social Media: We are active on Facebook, Instagram, Linkedin, Twitter, Reddit, and Mastodon.
+2.13 Social Media: We are active on Facebook, Instagram, Linkedin, Twitter, Reddit, and Mastodon.
 Any information, communication, or material you submit to us via social media platforms is done at your own risk without any guarantee of privacy.
 We cannot control the actions of other users of these platforms or the actions of the platforms themselves.
 Your interactions with those features and platforms are governed by the privacy policies of the companies that provide them.

-2.13 Links to other websites and embedded content: Our website may contain links to other websites of interest.
+2.14 Links to other websites and embedded content: Our website may contain links to other websites of interest.
 However, we are not responsible for the content of any website that we link to, and external sites are governed by their own terms and conditions and privacy policies.
 We may use third parties to provide embedded content (e.g. pictures) on our website which may collect information about you.
 The legal basis for this processing is our legitimate interest to operate our website economically.

 3. Network traffic that may go through third-parties

 Proton's alternative routing technology allows Proton Services to bypass many censorship blocks, but in doing so your network traffic may go through third-party networks, which we do not control.
 This could enable a third party to record your IP address or see that you are using Proton apps (the same information that your internet service provider is able to see).
 These third parties cannot see your actual data, which remain encrypted.
 By default, alternative routing is not used for Proton apps unless they detect that censorship measures are active on your network.
 Alternative routing can also be disabled in the settings panel of our mobile and desktop applications.
 However, doing so may cause you to be unable to access your Account from a network that is censoring Proton.
 Learn more

-4. Data subprocessors
+4. Data processors

-To provide the Services, we rely on different data subprocessors, which process different categories of data.
+To provide the Services, we rely on different data processors, which process different categories of data.
 Processors never store data outside of the scope of their specific purpose.
 Notably, they do not store data in relation with the general day-to-day use of your Account and Services, which is exclusively processed by the Company.
-Subprocessors are as follow:
+Processors are as follow:

-4.1 Proton Group subprocessors
+4.1 Proton Group processors

 ProtonLabs DOOEL Skopje